View and download a PDF version here

 |Exploratory questioning, deep listening, pattern making, experimentation.||Decisiveness, confidence, conviction.

-The top 10 leadership attributes for 2021 and beyond
+The top 10 collective leadership attributes for 2021 and beyond

 These are the top ten attributes I’m focusing on in coaching executive teams for 2021.